UniFormal/MMT/src/mmt-isabelle/README.md

         -A DIR       add archive directory
         -p PORT      server port (default: 8080)

-      Start MMT HTTP server on localhost, using output directory as archive.
+      Start MMT HTTP server on localhost, using specified archive directories.

 Option `-A` refers to archive directories that are recursively explored as in `isabelle mmt_build`.
-In order to refer to the default archive of that tool (option `-I` above), it needs to be included explicitly as `-A` here.
+In order to refer to the default archive of that tool (option `-I` above), it needs to be included explicitly as `-A` here: e.g. `isabelle mmt_server -A isabelle_mmt`.

 Option `-p` specifies an alternative HTTP server port.